Magazine

 Inherent Risks

 • No Guaranteed Returns: Unlike traditional investments, EB-5 investments do not guarantee the return of principal or expected returns.
+The USCIS requirement that capital remain "at risk" means there is always some possibility of loss.

 Conducting Due Diligence